-A high-resolution 3D Doppler imaging tomography technique is allowing researchers from the Department of Biomedical Engineering at Stony Brook University to see the effects of cocaine on the brain.
-The neuroimaging technique provides evidence of how cocaine restricts the blood supply in vessels and small capillaries of the brain.
-The resulting cerebral microischemia can cause stroke in cocaine users according to the study, which was reported in the October 2012 issue of the journal Molecular Psychiatry.
+A high-resolution 3D Doppler imaging tomography technique is allowing researchers from the Department of Biomedical Engineering at Stony Brook University to see and analyze the effects of cocaine on the brain.
+The neuroimaging technique provides evidence of how cocaine restricts the blood supply in vessels and small capillaries within the brain.
+The resulting cerebral microischemia can cause strokes in cocaine users according to the study, which was reported in the October 2012 issue of the journal Molecular Psychiatry.

 Study Confirms Cocaine’s Effects on the Brain